-Layered Salad (Layered Overnight Salad), is the perfect easy side dish to make for dinner or take to a gathering – dinner party, potluck, bbq cookout, party, or holiday meal.
-A super easy salad that is made ahead of time, easily transportable, and everyone gobbles it up!
+Layered Salad (Layered Overnight Salad), is the perfect easy side dish to make for dinner or take to a gathering - dinner party, potluck, bbq cookout, party, or holiday meal.
+A super easy salad that is made ahead of time, easily transportable and everyone gobbles it up!
 The best part about this overnight salad is that you can make it your own, and substitute vegetables that you love.
-It is also low carb and keto friendly recipe!
+It is also a low carb and keto-friendly recipe!

 You'll Love This Layered Green Salad

 Quick and Easy Make-Ahead Seven Layer Salad

 If you start counting you will see that is more than a seven-layer salad – it’s actually eight! (if you include the dressing) 🙂 Seven Layer Salad is a traditional Southern dish that became wildly popular in the 50’s.
 The original recipe often had tomatoes, cucumbers, and eggs.
 Our layered salad has a more modern twist with artichoke hearts, black olives, and water chestnuts.
 Of course, you can substitute any ingredients you want (see below), but this is our family’s favorite combination.

 You can literally make this the day before and forget about it making it perfect if you are having company over, or head out the next day to a cookout/party.

 If you are serving your family for a weeknight side dish, make it in a 13 x 9 pan and only take out what you want to eat.
 Mix the dressing in on your plate.
 Once the dressing is tossed into the salad and mixes with lettuce, the lettuce will start to get soggy.

 Again, as long as you don’t mix your dressing into the salad you can make this salad for dinner then pack up a serving for your lunch the next day!
 I’ve done this many times and even added hard-boiled egg or diced chicken and made it a full meal.
 It couldn’t be easier.
 Love it!